71. 福山城 その1

 The red-crowned cranes are kept in the cage

 This is the living room for the lord, called “Enyotei”.
-The original one was burned down during the World War II but was restored.
+The original one was burned down during the World War II but was eventually restored.

 The Enyotei living room

-There was also the guest house, called Kakumeikan (which means of cranes’ crying voice hall) next to the Enyotei room, but it was burned down at the same time.
-After that, the residence the Kikkawa Clan had used at Iwakuni was moved to the current position and used as Kakumeikan.
+There was also the guest house, called Kakumeikan (which means cranes’ crying voice hall) next to the Enyotei room, but it was burned down at the same time.
+After that, the residence the Kikkawa Clan had used at Iwakuni was moved to the current position and used as the current Kakumeikan.

 The Kakumeikan residence

 The artificial hill in the center of the garden, called “Yuishinzan”, was built by Tsugumasa Ikeda who was the successor of Tsunamasa Ikeda, the founder of the garden.
-You can see the grass and ponds in the garden well from the top.
+You can see the grass and ponds in the garden very well from the top.
+You may also find a small rice farm, called “Seiden”.
+It is said to be the remains of what the garden originally looked like when the founder first built it.

 The Yuishinzan hill